xieweiAlex/English_Learning/words/2023/words-Nov.md

+In general **parlance**, **bootstrapping** usually refers to a self-starting process that is supposed to proceed without external input.

+The proposed plan was considered to have been pro-Zionist by its **detractors**.

+> Don't hate me, I'm just a messenger .

+**textile** fibre / plants
+He makes his own point in his own **inimitable** way.

+> Not to mention....

-If it starts to feel like a slog and you’re pushing yourself every day—I mean, we all have periods of that—but [do it] too long and that really becomes laborious.
+> If it starts to feel like a **slog** and you’re pushing yourself every day—I mean, we all have periods of that—but [do it] too long and that really becomes laborious.
 To me, it’s often a flag that perhaps you shouldn’t be in that area at all.

 ## Week 2

-Bitcoin is a Sam Bankman Fried trinket.
+Bitcoin is a Sam Bankman Fried **trinket**.

-both licit and illicit purposes.
+both **licit** and **illicit** purposes.
 After **fumbling** with nvm to try and install the right Node version, I finally got the backend API running.

 He was **scourge** of by the memory of his misdeeds.